Herniated Disc Treatment

 It takes herniated discs typically 4 to 6 weeks to heal without surgery.
 The pain can be relieved by the help of heat or ice packs, over-the-counter medications, physical therapy, and chiropractic treatment.
 If the symptoms don’t heal by six months, you must consult a spine surgeon for surgical interventions.

 Yes, herniated disc or slipped discs can be worsened by strenuous exercises and physical labor.
-You must avoid routine activities like sitting too much, bending and picking up heavy things(like laundry), shoveling or gardening, etc. Exercises that involve repeated loading of your lower back, bending, or activities that worsen the pain must be avoided like running or jumping rope, squats, leg presses, toe-touches, sit-ups, etc.
+You must avoid routine activities like sitting too much, bending and picking up heavy things(like laundry), shoveling or gardening, etc. Exercises that involve repeated loading of your lower back bending or activities that worsen the pain like running or jumping rope, squats, leg presses, toe-touches, and sit-ups must be avoided.

 There are no restrictions from going to a gym with herniated discs, but you must avoid high-intensity workouts and exercises there.
 Exercises involving repeated loading of your lower back, bending, or activities that worsen the pain must be avoided like running or jumping rope, squats, leg presses, toe-touches, sit-ups, etc. Instead, you can safely try aerobic exercises, brisk walking on a treadmill, stationary bike, etc. Low-impact exercises like merely walking in the pool can be beneficial in slipped disc recovery.